 While at Herren, Barbara’s impact has included developing strategies for improving government-wide performance management with the Performance Improvement Council, facilitating the design of future strategies for technology insertion and warfare systems planning in the Navy, developing improvements to the management of processes for medical research oversight in the Army, developing capacity for performance improvement at Labor, and identifying operational improvements at the FTC.

 Barbara holds a BA from Michigan State University in Business and an MS from American University in Organizational Development, plus certifications in Organizational Design, Change Management, and Artificial Intelligence Management.
-She is a Councilor at the Atlantic Council and enjoys raising heirloom tomatoes, cooking for friends, making jewelry, and laughing out loud.
+She is an advisory board member of the Duncan Tree Foundation and enjoys raising heirloom tomatoes, cooking for friends, making jewelry, and laughing out loud.

 Ann Hawpe started with Herren in 2003 and currently provides Cost Estimating and Analysis support to Navy programs.
 She leads Herren’s Program Analysis and Cost Engineering team and advises on multiple, complex cost estimating and research projects.
 She has experience across five major Department of Navy Programs (PEO SHIPS, PEO SUBS, PEO EIS, PEO IWS, and NAVSEA 05C) and the Naval Center for Cost Analysis, requiring her to work with senior military officers in managing program issues.
 She has supported the Navy in the areas of Production Planning and Engineering, Program and Project Management, Cost Engineering, Systems Engineering, and Acquisition Management.
 She is a Certified Cost Estimator/Analyst, PMP, and LSS Green Belt.
 Ann uses her knowledge of Cost Analysis and Lean Six Sigma to identify areas of cost savings through process improvements and implements these changes to achieve efficient business processes.